 Discussion

 All of the models we considered are based on the past, in that they use information from the Cenozoic fossil record (geographic ranges of species) and the geological record (global climate state) to predict unobserved “future” extinctions.
 Some of our models, however, also include historical information such as how covariate effects have varied over time (V, VP) or changes in species’ geographic ranges over time (CP, VP)(Table [tab:model_def]).
 We find that all of our models are expected to correctly forecast which species of randomly selected extinct-extant pair is more likely to go extinct between 70% to 80% of the time (Fig. [fig:fold_auc]).
 These results confirm that past extinction patterns can provide valuable information about which extant species are most threatened with extinction in the near geological future, and that including some historical information does not degrade our ability to forecast future extinction risk.

 Three of the four models we evaluated are practically identical in their ability to make in-sample and out-of-sample forecasts.
 Although the in-sample AUC estimates differ between models, all of these estimates are in a narrow range of possible AUC values (Fig. [fig:auc_hist]).
 Our VP model had the best in-sample forecasting results includes the historical covariates and allows all covariate effects to vary over time.
 However, the out-of-sample forecasts from this model are biased, indicating that it is overfit to the data [fig:fold_auc]).
 The CP model that includes historical geographic range trajectories yields out-of-sample forecasts with nearly identical results to the V model that allows covariate effects to vary over time but does not include historical covariates.

-While all of our models are conditioned on past extinction data from the Cenozoic planktonic microfossil record, we used multiple ways to encode historical information which describes the species over time such as change in geographic range or previous climate state or by allowing covariate effects to vary over time.
-Models that include historical covariates (e.g. change in geographic range) but do not allow covariate effects to vary over time (i.e. CP model) encode the past explicitly but assume that covariates effects are constant over time.
-Allowing covariate effects to vary over time, as with our V model, does not explicitly encode the history of individual species into our model but instead models the history of how covariate effects vary over time, thus implicitly encoding historical information about the species in our models.
+While all of our models are conditioned on past extinction data from the Cenozoic planktonic microfossil record, we used multiple approaches to encode historical information.
+Models that include historical covariates (e.g. change in geographic range) but do not allow covariate effects to vary over time (i.e. CP model) encode the past explicitly but assume that covariate effects are constant over time.
+Allowing covariate effects to vary over time, as with our V model, does not explicitly encode the history of individual species into our model but instead models the history of how covariate effects have varied over time, thus implicitly encoding historical information about the species in our models.
 By modeling the variation in covariate effects over time, forecasts made for future extinction events are conditioned on a wider range of potential covariate effects which can improve model flexibility when forecasting extinction in the novel environmental conditions we might expect in the future.
 Comparing our out-of-sample forecast results indicates that these approaches yield approximately equal forecasting performance (Fig. [fig:fold_auc]).
-Our results complement those of Kiessling and Kocsis (2016b) who found that including historical range trajectories improved the performance of extinction risk forecasts.
+Our results contrast somewhat with those of Kiessling and Kocsis (2016b), who found that including historical range trajectories significantly and substantially improved the performance of extinction risk forecasts.
+Whether this reflects differences in analytical methodology or study system (planktonic microfossil taxa versus marine macroinvertebrates) is not clear and is worth further investigation.